-Programs in the Yarmouth area include: YACRO Summer Recreation Respite Program, Autism family camp sponsorship to Camp Brigadoon, Autism Arts, Movie day in November, 4th Annual Autism Education Day.
+Programs in the Yarmouth area include: YACRO Summer Recreation Respite Program, Autism family camp sponsorship to Camp Brigadoon, Autism Arts, Annual Autism Education Day.

 Before becoming an official chapter of Autism Nova Scotia in 2014, the Strait Area Chapter started as a committed team of individuals who regularly participated in the Annual Walk the Walk for Autism.
 In 2010, The Strait Area Autism Group was formed and started with a small support group, which soon grew to organize activities and events in Port Hawkesbury.
 Partnering with Special Olympics and Inverness Richmond Early Childhood Intervention in 2013, they helped to create opportunities and expand their reach in the community.
 Since then, the chapter has grown to offer programs, such as: March Break day camps, Summer Camps for children and young adults, field trips and outings, swimming, fitness classes, organized parties, and iPad programs in schools